A beginner’s guide to using reusable nappies

 Reusable wipes are great, even if you’re not using washable nappies, and dirty ones can simply be folded up into the dirty nappy until you’re ready to wash.

 Step 4: Put on a fresh nappy, dress baby and put them somewhere safe.

 Step 5: If you are using a disposable liner this can be disposed of in the bin and you may wish to use a nappy sack.
 For reusable liners scrape any poo down the toilet and rinse if required.
 Store dirty nappies in a nappy bucket or wet bag until you are ready to wash them.

 Step 6: Wash your nappies.
 How many you have will determine how often you need to do this.
-But even if it's not every day you still don't need to soak.
+But even if it’s not every day you still don’t need to soak.
 Do not use fabric softener.
 And bio powder is generally best.
 Following wash guidelines is the best way to prolong the life of your nappies.